flypie/freeRouting/README.md

 Some changes to improve peformance and updted to the latest recomended standards.

-Some If/Else cascade to switched.
+Some If/Else cascade to switches.

 Change Vector to ArrayList.